ghraciella/ghraciella/README.md

 ## Short Bio:

-I am an industrial mathematician 👩🏾‍🏫 and data practitioner 👩🏾‍💻 with interest in the areas of; data science, data analysis, data engineering and software development.
+I am an industrial mathematician 👩🏾‍🏫 and data practitioner 👩🏾‍💻 with interest in the areas of; data science, data analysis, data engineering, analytical engineering and software development.

 I am constantly motivated by every new experience I learn through data and always ready to effectively use data driven methods to create solutions to business requirements.

 Summary

 * Data Practitioner and Backend Software Developer
-* Analytical Engineering
 * Self development and Continous learning
 * Agile and Data driven mindset.
-* Favourite toolkit so far: Python, VSCode, Git/Github, SQL
+* Favourite toolkit so far: Python, SQL(PostgreSql), Git/Github
 * Sentient Plant 🪴
 * Neurodiverse
 * Resting is doing ☯︎